SO YOU HAVE TO EAT GLUTEN FREE – NOW WHAT?

 Gluten is the combination of two proteins found in wheat, rye, and barley.
 It gives dough an elastic texture and holds it together.
 Well, that seems simple enough!
 Here’s where it starts to get tricky.
 There are subcategories and other versions of these grains.
 For example, spelt is a form of wheat.
 Then, these glutenous grains are often hidden in various forms under other names in processed foods.

 The first complication that usually comes up is with oats.
 Oats are often grown in fields that have previously grown wheat.
 They can be processed on equipment that has handled wheat.
 Therefore, there are serious issues with cross contamination.
 Whether some stray grains of wheat remaining in the field grow up with the oat crop or wheat flour from processing equipment makes its way into rolled oats, processed oats likely have gluten in them unless they are labeled as gluten free.
-Gluten free oats are specifically grown and processed separately from wheat.
-Of course, this special treatment is reflected in the price.
+Gluten free oats from Only Oats (NOT an affiliate link) are specifically grown and processed separately from wheat.

 Other Sources of Hidden Gluten